asjs-dev/asjs-3.0/README.md

 ASJS.start(SampleApp.Application);
 ```

-* Create your own class extended from other class ( Particle from ASJS.BaseClass, Application from ASJS.Sprite )
+* Create your own class extended from other class ( Particle from BaseClass, Application from ASJS.Sprite )

 ```javascript
 var SampleApp = {};